cloudy-sky-software/pulumi-provider-template/README.md

 2. Create the provider binary and place it in the `./bin` folder (gitignored)
 3. Generate the dotnet, Go, Node, and Python SDKs and place them in the `./sdk` folder
 4. Install the provider on your machine.

+Feel free to modify any of the Make targets (or add news ones) to fit your needs.
+If you feel others might find them useful, please consider contributing it back to this template repo. :)

 #### Test against the example